MicrosoftDocs/microsoft-salescopilot-docs/articles/build-apis.md

 ---
-title: Build application APIs to extend Copilot for Sales (preview)
+title: Build Copilot for Sales extensions (preview)
-description: Explore how to build application APIs that enhance capabilities and introduce new ones for Copilot for Sales. ms.date: 05/20/2024 ms.topic: overview ms.service: microsoft-sales-copilot
+description: Explore how to build extensions that enhance capabilities and introduce new ones for Copilot for Sales. ms.date: 05/20/2024 ms.topic: overview ms.service: microsoft-sales-copilot